 Tokeh beach is a favourite among many to get away from the urban hustle and bustle.
 With its white sand, straw beach huts and long wooden pier that stretches into the sea, Tokeh feels like an escape from reality into a tropical paradise.
 The sea is calm, the water temperature soothing and the shore lends itself perfectly for pensive strolls.

 Directions: Tokeh Beach is 18 miles south of central Freetown, situated next to the fishing village of Tokeh.
-Take public transport or talk to us about hiring a vehicle to get you there.
+Take public transport or use VSL’s car service to get you there.
 The road is poor, so a 4-wheel drive is recommended.

 Directions: Take the peninsular road from Freetown, pass the Emergency hospital until you see a sign with: ‘Florence Beach Resort’.